-Sending personalized messages should not be confused with sending individual emails to each customer.
-Instead, it means that your business should utilize data analytics to craft customized images.
+Sending personalized emails should not be confused with sending individual emails to each customer.
+Instead, it means that your business should utilize data analytics to craft customized emails.

 An email from Amazon will also make references to your purchase history.
 For example, they will remind you of a product that you recently purchased.
 Then, they will tell you that people who bought that product were interested in another product.
 To this end, Amazon can effectively improve its conversion rates.

 Most businesses have not discovered this trick, and you may have a head start if you implement it now.
 You must collect identifiable information from your clients.
 Then, you need to find smart ways to integrate that information into your emails.
 The idea is to make the customer feel unique and valued.

 But how do you get this information?
 You can start by asking people to fill out forms.
 The collected data will include the location, company, and name.
 Nevertheless, you must remember that strict rules, such as GDPR, control the use of private data.
 Therefore, customers must give consent before you can use their private data.